SchildCode/VBA-Cleaner/README.md

 VBA projects can accumulate 'cruft' (accumulated unnecessary leftovers, stale settings, old artifacts) that can bloat the file size, and odd behavior (such as compilation errors) when other users open your file.
 Here are some examples:

 * **Stale compiled p-code**: the compiled stream inside modules can desync from source across Office versions or after heavy edits.
-VBA stores **source code** *and* compiled **p-code** inside the project.
-That p-code is **not guaranteed portable** across environments.
-Symptoms of incompatible p-code: odd compile/runtime errors, “Can’t find project or library,” or just flaky behavior that disappears after **Debug → Compile VBAProject**.
+VBA stores source code *and* compiled p-code inside the project.
+That p-code is not guaranteed portable across environments.
+Symptoms of incompatible p-code: odd compile/runtime errors, “Can’t find project or library,” or just flaky behavior that disappears after Debug → Compile VBAProject.
 You’ll need a recompile when, for example:
   * **Office/VBA runtime version changes** (e.g., opening a workbook compiled under Office X in Office Y).
   * **Different host/type library versions** (e.g., Excel/Word versions; or changing references—ADO 2.8 vs 6.1, different GUIDs/versions).
   * **32-bit vs 64-bit Office** (especially if `PtrSafe`/Declare signatures differ or API calls change).
   * **Locale/encoding & build differences** (rare, but it happens).
   * **Conditional compilation args** or project options change.
 * **Fragmented module streams**: lots of edits can bloat text streams; forms may carry large, outdated `.frx` payloads.
-Each user-designed form has a **binary companion file** with the same base name and the extension **`.frx`**.
-That `.frx` holds the **binary resources** for the form: embedded images, control property blobs (fonts, colors, serialized states), icon handles, etc. In the workbook itself, those resources live inside the file; the `.frx` appears only when you **export** a form.
+Each user-designed form has a binary companion file with the same base name and the extension `.frx`.
+That `.frx` holds the binary resources for the form: embedded images, control property blobs (fonts, colors, serialized states), icon handles, etc. In the workbook itself, those resources live inside the file; the `.frx` appears only when you export a form.
-* **Workbook container cruft** (separate from VBA): orphaned names/styles, bloated UsedRange, old PivotCaches/QueryTables, OLE caches, etc. None of this is *inherently* bad; it’s the **excess, duplication, or orphaning** that hurts.
+* **Workbook container cruft** (separate from VBA): orphaned names/styles, bloated UsedRange, old PivotCaches/QueryTables, OLE caches, etc. None of this is *inherently* bad; it’s the excess, duplication, or orphaning that hurts.
 A DeepClean (copy sheets to a new workbook) plus hygiene passes (reset UsedRange, prune styles/names, remove unused connections) typically trims most of it.
 Examples:
   * **Defined Names**: hidden or orphaned names; names with `#REF!`; thousands of stray names imported from other files.
   * **Styles**: style explosion (hundreds/thousands of “Normal 2”, “Normal 3”, …).
   * **UsedRange bloat**: Excel thinks a sheet spans to row 1,048,576 because a cell was once touched; inflates file size.